How to Get Long-Term Clients on Upwork: Retainer Strategy for 2026

 Retainer rates vary by category and the Upwork fee tier with that specific client.
 A content writer billing $75/hour on a new client relationship takes home $60/hour after the 20% fee.
 The same writer on a $10,000+ retainer relationship takes home $71.25/hour after the 5% tier.

 The practical implication: retainer rates should account for the fee tier in the calculation.
-Freelancers who have reached the 5% tier with a client have room to offer a modest loyalty discount while still earning more per hour than they would from new clients at the 20% rate.
+Freelancers who have reached the 5% tier with a client can offer a modest loyalty discount while still earning more per hour than they would from new clients at the 20% rate.

 Can Retainer Clients Be Managed Entirely Through Upwork?

 Yes.
-Upwork’s messaging system, contract management, milestone structure, and payment processing support full retainer management on-platform.
+Upwork’s messaging system, contract management, milestone structure, and payment processing support full retainer management on the platform.
 Keeping the arrangement on Upwork protects both parties under the platform’s payment protection terms and contributes to JSS calculation, which matters for maintaining Top Rated status.
 Moving retainer work off-platform violates Upwork’s terms of service and removes all payment dispute protection.

 How Long Does It Typically Take to Convert a Client Into a Retainer?